Our Purpose,

 Your Passion

-Every part of an agency needs to be identified and defined in order to take those first grant writing steps.
-The Village is a place where you can slow down and focus on the details even when the rest of the world is moving too fast.
+We offer full-service support, honest conversation, and a community that believes in what is possible.
+The Village is a place to slow down and get it right, even when the rest of the world is moving too fast.

 Want to know more?